maddie35/portfolio/WCAG.md

     <li class="step">
       <div class="question">
         <h2>Is the target inline within a sentence or block of text?</h2>
-        <p class="note">Example: a text hyperlink inside a paragraph, whose size is constrained by the line height of the surrounding text.</p>
+        <p class="note">Example: a text hyperlink inside a paragraph, whose size is constrained by the line-height of the surrounding text.</p>
       </div>
       <div class="branches">
         <p class="branch pass"><span class="tag">Yes</span><span><strong>Allowed exception (Inline).</strong> The target passes this criterion.</span></p>